JetBrains/intellij-sdk-docs/basics/action_system.md

 For example, one of the action classes is responsible for the **File \| Open File...** menu item and for the **Open File** toolbar button.

 Actions in the IntelliJ Platform require a [code implementation](#action-implementation) and must be [registered](#registering-actions) with the IntelliJ Platform.
-The action implementation determines the contexts in which an action is available, and its functionality when it is selected in the UI.
+The action implementation determines the contexts in which an action is available, and its functionality when selected in the UI.
 Registration determines where an action appears in the IDE UI.
 Once implemented and registered, an action receives callbacks from the IntelliJ Platform in response to user gestures.